humans.txt – Which Parts of Your Site to Hide for People Which Not

 I was so appalled by the sensationalist headline already that I had to close the tab entirely.

 I couldn’t read the article on happiness anymore as understandingly I wasn’t happy any longer.
 I don’t read the publications of the “bad news” industry.

 They are trying to inundate us daily with the worst and most blood-thirsty “information” they can find or fabricate.

 Psychologists even advise you not to read all the depressing news in order to stay sane.
 They are showing a completely warped picture of reality anyway.

 On a sidenote: sex is a wonderful thing and has nothing to do with violence.
 It’s a private matter though.
 It’s nothing I want to see unexpectedly on your site.

 Assuming we needed a humans.txt file it could look like this:

 Of course we do not need a bumans.txt, it’s just a metaphor meant to help us understand the problems with most sites.

-figure out how to make the phone number and mail address at least viewable from the start.
+figure out how to make the phone number and mail address visible from the start.

 For years I assumed that the name SEO 2.0 of my blog is self-explanatory.